-26 Party Bylaws
+34 Party Bylaws

-(1) The National Board of Directors may make any bylaw to regulate the federal affairs of the Party (including, but not limited to, the bylaws referred to in Sections 11, 57, 67 and 69), but any bylaw that the National Board of Directors makes must be consistent with this Constitution.
+- (1) The National Board of Directors may make any bylaw to regulate the federal affairs of the Party (including, but not limited to, the bylaws referred to in Sections 11, 64, 75 and 77), but any bylaw that the National Board of Directors makes must be consistent with this Constitution. - (2) The National Board of Directors must promptly submit a bylaw, or an amendment or repeal of a bylaw, to the National Office. - (3) The Council of Presidents may amend or reject a bylaw, or an amendment or repeal of a bylaw by ordinary resolution passed at either of the first two meetings of the Council of Presidents which are held after the bylaw is first published on the public website of the Party but before the convention of the Party at which the bylaw, or the amendment or repeal is submitted. - (4) The National President must submit a bylaw, or an amendment or repeal of a bylaw

-- (2) The National Board of Directors must promptly submit a bylaw, or an amendment or repeal of a bylaw, to the National Office. - (3) The Council of Presidents may amend or reject a bylaw by ordinary resolution passed at either of the first two meetings of the Council of Presidents which is held after the bylaw is first published on the public website of the Party. - (4) The National President must submit a bylaw, or an amendment or repeal of a bylaw to the next convention of the Party, and the Party, by ordinary resolution, must confirm, amend, or reject it. - (5) A bylaw, or an amendment or repeal of a bylaw, is effective in its original form from the date that a copy of the resolution of the National Board of Directors is first published on the public website of the Party, until it is amended or rejected by the Council of Presidents or by a convention of the Party or until it is repealed.
+- to the next convention of the Party, and the Party, by ordinary resolution, must confirm, amend, or reject the bylaw, amendment or repeal. - (5) A bylaw, or an amendment or repeal of a bylaw, is effective in its original form from the date that a copy of the resolution of the National Board of Directors is first published on the public website of the Party, until it is amended or rejected by the Council of Presidents or by a convention of the Party or until it is repealed.
 An amended bylaw continues in effect in its amended form until it is repealed. - (6) If a bylaw, an amendment or a repeal is rejected by the Council of Presidents or the Party, no subsequent resolution of the National Board of Directors to make, amend or repeal a bylaw having substantially the same purpose or effect is effective until it is confirmed or amended by the Party.

-CHAPTER 7 - COMMITTEES
+CHAPTER 8 - COMMITTEES

-27 Standing committees of the Party
+35 Standing committees of the Party

-- (1) The Party has the following standing committees: - (a) The National Management Committee; - (b) The National Revenue Committee: - (c) The National Election Readiness Committee; - (d) The National Policy and Platform Committee. - (2) Before a meeting of a standing committee may be called to order, and, in order for the meeting to continue, at least 1⁄2 of the members must be present; but if a committee has less than 12 members, at least 3 members of the committee must be present. - (3) The chair of a standing committee may call a meeting of the committee at any time. - (4) Each standing committee must report in writing to the biennial convention of the Party, and each standing committee must report in writing to the National Board of Directors.
+- (1) The Party has the following standing committees: - (a) The National Management Committee; - (b) The National Revenue Committee; - (c) The National Election Readiness Committee; - (d) The National Policy and Platform Committee. - (2) Before a meeting of a standing committee may be called to order, and, in order for the meeting to continue, at least 1⁄4 of the members must be present; but if a committee has less than 12 members, at least 3 members of the committee must be present. - (3) The chair of a standing committee may call a meeting of the committee at any time. - (4) Each standing committee must report in writing to the biennial convention of the Party, and each standing committee must report in writing to the National Board of Directors.

-28 Creation of new committees
+36 Creation of new committees